 During your consultation, the Fertility Consultant will outline the process and timeline for your treatment, and our caring fertility nurses will be on hand to support you every step of the way.
 There are a range of fertility treatments we recommend and the links below will give you more information.

 IVF is an acronym for In-Vitro Fertilisation (‘In-Vitro meaning ‘in glass’).
 It is a method of assisted reproduction where a man's sperm and a woman's egg are combined in a laboratory dish, where fertilisation is expected to occur.

-Intracytoplasmic Sperm Injection is used when the sperm quality is suboptimal.
-This is a highly technical procedure where by a single sperm is injected into the centre of an egg to achieve fertilisation.
+Intracytoplasmic Sperm Injection (ICSI) is used when the sperm quality is suboptimal.
+This is a highly technical procedure whereby a single sperm is injected into the centre of an egg to achieve fertilisation.

-In an Intrauterine Insemination cycle, a sample of sperm is prepared by the embryologist and placed directly inside the uterus using a very fine catheter.
-The sperm is deposited before the release of an egg or eggs in a natural or stimulated cycle.
-Conception occurs naturally inside the body.
+In an Intrauterine Insemination cycle, a sample of sperm is prepared by the embryologist and placed directly inside the uterus using a very fine catheter to achieve fertilisation.